Jamie-Nottage/GroupSoftwareEngineering/README.md

 An overview of how use Selenium IDE an be found [here](www.selenium.dev/selenium-ide/docs/en/introduction/getting-started) Selenium can be found [here](www.chrome.google.com/webstore/details/selenium-ide/mooikfkahbdckldjjndioackbalphopd)

 The different test methods are designed to test specific functions of the game for example signing up and logging in.
+The testing file name is *test_appTest.py*

 The testing suite must always begin with the ``setup_method()``
 ```